rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     add  6.5.7-custom /boot/vmlinuz-6.5.7-custom
     ```

-The `kernel-install` command used here is a nifty little shell script.
+The `kernel-install` command is a nifty shell script.
 It might not be available in every Linux distribution, but it is available in newer Fedora, RHEL, CentOS distros.
 This tool automates a lot of the final manual things we’d ordinarily have to do to set up the system to boot the new kernel we just built.

 In particular, the tool does the following: